trrt-good/3d-Rendering-JAVA/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A simple 3d rendering package in java using perspective projection.
-Written with built in java no opengl.
+A simple 3d rendering program in java and integrates smoothly with the swing api.

 <!-- GETTING STARTED -->
 ## Getting Started

-Very simple to use with the rendering3d.jar which can be run with any obj file.
+Very simple to use with the rendering3d.jar which can be run with any .obj file.

 ### Usage